The region determines the approach.

 Reaching Programme Sites Beyond the Network

-Many programme sites in South Sudan, DR Congo, and Somalia lie beyond established logistics networks, where last-mile delivery is the primary challenge.
+Programme sites in South Sudan, DR Congo and Somalia lie beyond established logistics networks.
+Last-mile delivery is the primary challenge here.

 When the Calendar Changes What Is Possible